jp-wright/nfl_betting_market_analysis/README.md

 3. The money line

 #### Interpreting Odds and the Payout
 When a money line or spread is negative for a given team, this means that team is favored to win.
 As such, the payout for that bet is less favorable than for the underdog.
 All odds are given relative to a wager of $100.
 An example is easiest to demonstrate.
 If Team A is the favorite and has odds (money line) of -200, this means you must bet $200 to win (net) $100 (the $200 you originally bet plus $100 in winnings).
-Since Team A is this makes sense -- you must risk more money in order to profit since they're expected to win.
+Since Team A is favored this makes sense -- you must risk more money in order to profit since they're expected to win.
 Conversely, if Team B is an underdog and has odds of +300, you will win (net) $300 with a wager of only $100.
 Again, Team B is not expected to win, so to entice bettors to take the bet, the reward must be greater than the risk.

 #### The Spread
 The spread, also called the "line", is a measure of how much better Vegas thinks Team A is than Team B.  Vegas sets the spread in the amount of points the favored team is expected to win by.
 A negative spread indicates a team is favored, positive an underdog.
 For example, a spread of -3.0 means the favored team is expected to win by a field goal (3 points).
 You can bet on either team, the favorite or underdog.
 In order to win a bet on the spread, your team must exceed the spread in your favor.
 So, if you bet on the favorite at -3.0, they must win by _more_ than 3 points for your bet to win.
 If they win by exactly 3 points, the result is called a "push", and all money is returned to bettors, none having been won nor lost.